 - If I leave my company is my accreditation still valid?
 Yes, it is you that is accredited.

 - Can you support me if I use your assessments internationally?
 Absolutely!
-Also, see our Research page for TMP translation information.
+TMS assessments are translated into many languages.